Baklava: Greece

-In Greek cuisine, walnuts are more common than pistachios, and the dessert is flavored with cinnamon.
 Greek baklava (Μπακλαβάς) comes in many regional guises, with different names such as samousades, zournadakia, and masourakia.
+In Greek cuisine, walnuts are more common than pistachios and the dessert is flavored with cinnamon.
 Generally speaking, in southern Greece baklava is mostly made with chopped almonds and in the north with walnuts.
-Some recipes use hazelnuts, sesame or raisins.
-The syrup is made of sugar, honey, water, cinnamon and orange or lemon zest and juice.
+Some recipes use hazelnuts, sesame, or even raisins.
+The syrup is made of sugar, honey, water, cinnamon, and orange or lemon zest and juice.
 Greek baklava is supposed to be made with 33 filo dough layers, referring to the years of Jesus's life.

-On the island of Lesbos in Greece a type of baklava is still known as placenta (πλατσέντα), which is the name of an Ancient Greek pastry that is often seen as the predecessor of baklava.
+On the island of Lesbos in Greece, a type of baklava is still known as plakous (πλακοῦς), which is the name of an Ancient Greek pastry that is seen as the predecessor of baklava.
 The latter is a baked dessert with very thinly made pastry layers and chopped nuts.
 The base for this modern placenta is made with leaves of filo dough, and nuts stacked upon each other.
 After baking, it is soaked in simple syrup and sprinkled with cinnamon.